 One of the parents I met at our Cub Scout day camp suggested this Bobcat Balloon Bust game.
 And it is perfect for our little Cub Scouts!

 Prior to the meeting, write each of the Bobcat requirements on slips of paper.
 Insert one requirement into each balloon and blow them up.
 The requirements are:

 - Say the Scout Oath with help

 - Say the Cub Scout Motto

 - Show the Cub Scout Salute

-If you have a large den, you may want to divide the boys into smaller groups for this activity so that they won’t have to wait very long for their turn to pop a balloon.
-Remember, they are little guys, so patience isn’t always a strength of theirs!
+If you have a large den, you may want to divide the Scouts into smaller groups for this activity so that they won't have to wait very long for their turn to pop a balloon.
+Remember, they are little kids, so patience isn't always a strength of theirs!

 What activities have you used to help teach the Bobcat requirements?
 Leave us a comment to share your ideas.

 Yours in Scouting,